hpc/dcp/README.md

 # dcp
 ##### A tool to copy file(s) in parallel on a distributed system.

-### IN-DEVELOPMENT NOTICE
+### IN-DEVELOPMENT WARNING
-Please note that dcp is ALPHA QUALITY software.
-It is in a state of development where things are constantly changing and unstable.
+Note that dcp is in an early stage of development.
+To determine the current state of dcp, please view the test results at the bottom of the latest build output on <https://travis-ci.org/hpc/dcp>.

 ### SYNOPSIS
 ```